apify/actor-whitepaper/README.md

 context, either on Apify platform or the local environment.
 The information about the current run is taken from `APIFY_ACTOR_RUN_ID` environment variable.
 For all commands,
 this behavior can be overridden in options.
-For example, in Node.js the options object in all commands has `actorRunId` field.
-And CLI has the `--actor-run-id` flag.
+For example, in Node.js the options object in all commands has `actorRunId` field, and `apify actor` CLI command has the `--actor-run-id` flag.

 ### Get input